cds-snc/notification-terraform/README.md

 ### What is each Terraform module

+#### `aws/cloudfront`
+Assets to create to serve static assets on CloudFront CDN.

 #### `aws/common`
 Common networking assets such as:
 - VPC
 - Subnets
 - Internet gateway
 - NAT gateway
-- Route table
+- Route tables
-- S3 logging buckets
+- S3 buckets
 - KMS
+- CloudWatch
+- IAM
+- SNS
+- Pinpoint
+- KMS
+- Lambdas

 #### `aws/dns`
 DNS specific outputs for the domain nameserver